 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 Welcome to Cross Bay’s décor of plutonic rocks and tundra.
 Admire the immense expanses of flowers that cover the mountain slopes, amidst 14 Alpine glaciers plunging majestically into the sea.
 In this setting of wild beauty, which endemic wildlife has chosen to call home, set off to discover the sublime Lilliehöök Glacier.
-Located in the fjord of the same name, it forms a kind of circle.
+Located in the fjord of the same name, it forms a kind of circle over 4 miles wide.
 As you approach it, you will fall under the spell of the icebergs floating around it, like jewels bedecking the magical waters of the Arctic.
 Walruses, sea birds, seals and Svalbard reindeer will perhaps accompany as you explore these unique places.

 At the entrance to Cross Bay, between tundra, plutonic rocks and mountains covered with a surprising endemic flora, set off to discover the 14th July Glacier.
 It was thus named by Prince Albert I of Monaco, following an expedition that he led there at the beginning of the 20th century.
 The glacier’s surroundings are frequented by numerous birds (Tridactyl gulls, thick-billed murres, barnacle geese, common eiders, Atlantic puffins…), as well as Arctic foxes and reindeer.
 As you arrive in front of the glacier, admire the impressive wall of ice and the reflection of the cliffs in the water.
 It is quite common to see a section of ice come loose, or a bearded seal lounging on an iceberg.